 Applied RedGuard.
 You can apply this with a roller, sponge or brush.
 I like how it went on with a sponge the best.

 Next, I mixed Ardex CP as instructed on the bag and then applied to all the RedGuard walls and side wall.

-My wife wanted the everything surrounding the toilet to be concrete because of all the boys with bad aim so I also applied the concrete to the wall and the cabinet side that was next to the toilet.
+My wife wanted everything surrounding the toilet to be concrete because of all the boys with bad aim so I also applied the concrete to the wall and the cabinet side that was next to the toilet.

-After that dried, I did a light sanding.
+Once that dried, I did a light sanding.

 I wanted to make sure it was sealed and really shiny so I rolled on several coats (probably 13) of high gloss Valspar water sealer.
 Add replaced our hardware.